-Front Office staff are eligible to participate in the BMO Group Capital Markets incentive-based compensation plan which has two components: 1) upfront compensation, and 2) deferred compensation, both equally split in cash and share-linked awards in cases where individual proportionality does not apply.
-The incentive plan funding is based on BMO Group Capital Markets financial and non-financial performance including risk management considerations.
+Company Identified Staff are eligible to participate in the BMO Capital Markets incentive-based compensation plan which has two components: 1) upfront compensation, and 2) deferred compensation, both equally split in cash and share-linked awards in cases where individual proportionality does not apply.
+The incentive plan funding is based on BMO Capital Markets financial and non-financial performance including risk management considerations.

-Individual award allocations are based on achieving business and individual performance goals that are designed to reinforce the Company and operating group's strategic priorities and values, qualitative measures are used to assess how results were achieved, and adherence to risk management, compliance requirements and to the BMO Code of Conduct.
+Individual award allocations are based on achieving business and individual performance goals that are designed to reinforce the BMO Group and operating group's strategic priorities and values, qualitative measures used to assess how results were achieved, and adherence to risk management, compliance requirements and to the BMO Group Code of Conduct.

-A minimum portion of 40% or 60% of an employee's incentive award is deferred over a period between four to seven years.
-Deferred share-linked awards are subject to an additional 12-month retention period upon vesting.
+A minimum portion of 40% or 60% of an employee's incentive award is deferred over a period of four years.
+Share-linked awards are subject to an additional 12-month retention period upon vesting.
 The minimum deferral level is based on the employee's total incentive compensation.
 Share-linked awards are designed to promote a greater alignment of interest between employees and shareholders of the BMO Group.

-Front Office Identified Staff are subject to the CRD V bonus cap, whereby variable compensation cannot exceed 200% of fixed compensation.
+Company Identified Staff are subject to the CRD V bonus cap, whereby variable compensation cannot exceed 200% of fixed compensation.